aptos-labs/move-vscode-extension/README.md

 We publish releases both on [VSCode Marketplace](https://marketplace.visualstudio.com/items?itemName=AptosLabs.move-on-aptos) and [OpenVSX](https://open-vsx.org/extension/aptoslabs/move-on-aptos).

 We also publish `nightly` pre-releases, which are built from `main` branch every night.
-To use those, select **Switch to Pre-Release Version** from inside your editor.
+To use those, select **Switch to Pre-Release Version** from your editor's Extensions View.

 <img src="docs/images/pre-releases.png" alt="pre-releases.png" width="650"/>